fahimabarveen/Terraform-Demo/TerraformCode/Lab1/README.md

 4. **Format and Validate Configuration:**
    - Consistent formatting is essential for readability.
-   - Run `terraform fmt` to automatically format your configuration files.
+   - Run `terraform plan` to automatically format your configuration files.

 5. **Apply Your Terraform Configuration:**
    - Execute `terraform apply` to create the specified resources.